 Admire the sights of Shell Beach

-Formed from billions of tiny shells, the aptly named Shell Beach (about a 50-minute drive south of Monkey Mia) is popular for swimming, exploring and relaxing in the sun.
+Formed from billions of tiny seashells, the aptly named Shell Beach (about a 50-minute drive south of Monkey Mia) is popular for swimming, exploring and relaxing in the sun.
 Shell Beach is one of only two beaches on Earth where shells replace beach sand in such a dramatic and picturesque way, and it stretches for more than 100 kilometres (62 miles).
-Afterwards, return to Denham (between Monkey Mia and Shell Beach), and look for those same shells - they were used to construct local buildings, and you’ll see them in the bricks of many town walls.
+Afterwards, return to Denham (between Monkey Mia and Shell Beach), and look for those same shells.
+They've been to construct local buildings, and you’ll see them in the bricks of many town walls.

 Experience local Aboriginal culture

 The wildflower trails of the Coral Coast lead you through some of Australia's most breathtaking wildflower country.
-Blooms can be seen along the entire Coral Coast, in places such as Lesueur National Park, Cape Range National Park and the Shark Bay World Heritage Area, year round.
+Blooms can be seen along the entire Coral Coast, in places such as Lesueur National Park, Cape Range National Park and the Shark Bay World Heritage Area, year-round.
 The flowers are more seasonal in some regions, such as Coalseam Conservation Park, which bursts into carpets of brilliant colour between July and November, with pink, gold, cream and white flowers covering a dramatic terrain of rugged cliffs, rocky outcrops and red soil.
-Coalseam is just 90 minutes east by car from the fishing town of Geraldton (about six hours drive, or a one-hour flight, north of Perth).
+Coalseam is just 90 minutes east by car from the fishing town of Geraldton (about a six-hour drive, or a one-hour flight north of Perth).

 Be dwarfed by cliffs 400 million years old

-Less than two hours drive north of the popular seafood town of Geraldton, you’ll find Kalbarri National Park.
-Here a dramatic terrain of deep, winding gorges and wind-carved cliffs that are 400 million years old offers hiking, picnicking, abseiling, horse riding, canoeing and other activities amid classic outback scenery.
-Don’t miss Nature's Window, a natural rock arch that perfectly frames breathtaking views of the area.
-The nearby coastal town of Kalbarri is a favourite holiday destination for locals who go to Chinaman’s Beach for its soft white sands and striking, teal-coloured water.
+In Kalbarri National Park, a dramatic terrain of winding gorges and wind-carved cliffs that are 400 million years old offers hiking, picnicking, abseiling, horse riding, canoeing and other activities.
+Don’t miss Nature's Window, a natural rock arch that frames breathtaking views of the area.
+The nearby coastal town of Kalbarri is a favourite holiday destination for locals who go to Chinaman’s Beach.
 You can also go on a 'pot pulling tour' here, in which a local guide will take you on safari to catch the sought-after regional speciality, western rock lobster.
 Afterwards, take your catch to a restaurant, such as Kalbarri Edge Resort, where it will be prepared, cooked and served to you.
 It doesn't get much fresher than that.